spl1nes/tmesports/README.md

 ## Data collection

-* Individual performances are recorded they are.
-Matches with multiple opponents (normal situation) are considered as N parallel 1vN matches.
+* Matches with multiple opponents (normal situation) are considered as N parallel 1vN matches.
 * Team performances are recorded based on individual placement.
 The recording basically ignores the fact that teams exist.

 ## Pitfalls